aws/aws-cdk-rfcs/text/0107-construct-library-module-lifecycle.md

   Initially, this would be:

   - **Validate existing bugs** - Make sure there were no *p0* bugs in the last 4 weeks.
-  - **Validate L2 coverage** - Consult module owners and make sure we have sufficient L2 coverage to provide a holistic developer experience, i.e most major use cases can be configured via CDK, without needing prior manual setup.
+  - **Validate developer experience** - Consult module owners and make sure most major use cases can be configured via CDK.
   - **Clear awslint exclusions** - Review `awslint` exclusions and make the necessary code changes to remove what we can.

   The list can grow with additional tasks that are surfaced following the API review.